CompTIA Security+ Exam Notes

 2. Large response generated:

-The server, unaware of the spoofing, responds with a much larger data packet containing the requested information.
+Unaware of the spoofing, the server responds with a much larger data packet containing the requested information.

 3. Traffic flood to the target:

-This large response is sent to the victim's IP address, creating a flood of traffic and potentially overwhelming the target's network resources.
+This significant response is sent to the victim's IP address, creating a flood of traffic and potentially overwhelming the target's network resources.

 Defense against amplification attacks: